lanl/ThunderBoltz/README.md

 of the EEDF) due to collisions with a stationary neutral background.

 ## Manuals
-The ThunderBoltz C++ source code manual is found in the home directory "tb_manual.pdf", and the Python API code manual is found in the home directory "pytb_manual.pdf".
+The ThunderBoltz C++ source code manual is found in the home directory "cpp_manual.pdf", and the Python API code manual is found in the home directory "api_manual.pdf".

 ## Installation